Soetnowzen/SmartPower/doc/post_mortem/andreasarvidsson.markdown

 I've used a bunch of new processes and practices during the development of SmartPower.
 Some which I'm familiar with, some that are completely new.

 ### Version control (Git)
-For version control, we have used Git.
+For version control, we have used Git (duh, it's not like we had any choice).
 I've been using it for some time now.
-It has mostly been private projects to keep track of the changes I've made.
+It has mostly been private projects to keep track of the changes I've made to the code.
 I did not use a cool branching model or any advance features though.
 This course has taught me to do so, and I'm very pleased to have increased my proficiency at using this excellent tool.
 In future project, git will still be my main tool for version control.

 In this project, we have used the popular branching model "git flow", as described [here](http://nvie.com/posts/a-successful-git-branching-model/).

 For me, using git was really efficient time-wise, since I knew most of the commands before and it really helped a lot when tracking down bugs (just browse through the commit history).
 If development continued, it would be even more awesome, since we can compare releases, do nightly builds and all that good stuff.
 Even if I was forced to learn the git commands again, it would probably be worth it in the long run.

 #### Advantage
 There's a great bunch of advantages using version control and git, not only when developing as a team but also for individual use.
 First and foremost, it allows me to go back through all the commits to see what has been changed.
-This is very useful when something is not functioning correct, and you want to find out what (and who caused it, which is most of the times me).
+This is very useful when something is not functioning correct, and you want to find out where the problem is (git blame, hello!).
 Not only this though, but you can easily keep track of all versions of the program (if using tags correctly), have access to the code base on all computers, synchronize code between collaborators, experiment with the code through branches, and much more.

-The branching model (git flow) chosen gives numerous advantages, all listed on the website.
+The branching model (git flow) chosen gives numerous advantages, all basically listed on the website.
 My experience has been largely positive, even though we haven't used all aspects of it (hotfix-branches for example).

 #### Disadvantage
 There are some minor disadvantages to git obviously.
 The most clear is that it adds a bit of overhead timewise, since every non-trivial change should be committed.
 There's also some conflicts that can occur when merging and rebasing which can be a bit tedious to solve.
 Furthermore, it is very hard to remove a commit - so if you accidentally push your password somehow, you're basically doomed.
 However, these disadvantages are overshadowed by the advantages of using git.
-The extra time spent learning and integrating git into the workflow is well worth it, especially if problems arise later in the developmeny.
+The extra time spent learning and integrating git into the workflow is well worth it, especially if problems arise later in the development.

 I haven't seen or experienced many disadvantages with the git flow branching model.
 It might be too complicated for projects of this timelength, since many features are not used.
 We only did one release and no hotfixes.